Thomas

 District 4 - U.S. Rep. greg stanton (D)

-Representing the Maricopa County area in Congress, three-term Congressman Greg Stanton is the former Mayor of Phoenix, is married, the father of two, and a member of the Foreign Affairs and the Transportation and Infrastructure Committees.
+Representing the Maricopa County area in Congress, four-term Congressman Greg Stanton is the former Mayor of Phoenix, is married, the father of two, and a member of the Foreign Affairs and the Transportation and Infrastructure Committees.
 The Congressman is a graduate of Marquette University and holds a law degree from the University of Michigan.

 Thomas Take: Nudging Democrat